Choosing a child's last name

 4. Jansen de Vries

-What last name does a child receive at birth?
+What surname does a child receive at birth?

-You can choose which last name your child receives: yours or your partner's.
-If you do not make a choice, your child will automatically receive the last name that corresponds to your family situation according to the law.
-For more information, visit rijksoverheid.nl.
+You may choose which surname your child will have: your own or your partner's.
+If you do not make a choice, your child will automatically be given the surname that according to the law belongs to your family situation.
+To find out, visit rijksoverheid.nl.

-The surname you choose for your first child also applies to all subsequent children from the same relationship.
+The last name you choose for your first child also applies to all subsequent children from the same relationship.

 Double surname

-If your first child is born together on or after January 1, 2024, you can also give your child a combination of both your surnames.
-Read more above under the heading Choosing a double surname.
+If your first child is born together on or after Jan.
+1, 2024, you can also give your child a combination of both your last names.
+Read more above under the heading Choosing dual surnames.

 How can I choose my child's last name?

-At birth, your child can automatically receive the last name of the father or mother.
-If the child does not receive the name you want in this way, you must choose a name.
-In doing so, you choose the last name of the father, the mother, or the person who has acknowledged the child.
+Your child may be automatically given the father's or mother's last name at birth.
+If the child is not given the name you want in this way, you must choose a name.
+This involves choosing the surname of the father, the mother or the person who acknowledged the child.

 How?